 To look at the inequalities which women and girls face around the world.

-- · Explore the different inequalities which women and girls around the - · Understand the barriers which women and girls experience. - · Compare the inequalities which women and girls face in Ireland vs. the rest of the world.
+- Explore the different inequalities which women and girls around the world face. - Understand the barriers which women and girls experience. - rest of the world.

 - · IWB/flipchart/big sheet of paper

 - · Whiteboard markers/pens

 - USB presentation